serenorg/serendb/test_runner/performance/README.md

 # What performance tests do we have and how we run them

 Performance tests are built using the same infrastructure as our usual python integration tests.
-There are some extra fixtures that help to collect performance metrics, and to run tests against both vanilla PostgreSQL and Neon for comparison.
+There are some extra fixtures that help to collect performance metrics, and to run tests against both vanilla PostgreSQL and SerenDB for comparison.

 ## Tests that are run against local installation